Sacroiliac Joint Injection

 need to stop taking certain medicines a few days before the shot.
 Also be sure to

-tell your healthcare provider if you:
+tell your provider if you:

-you other instructions about how to prepare.
+instructions about how to get ready.

 What happens during a sacroiliac joint injection?